 Assistance is available from the College and local law enforcement 24 hours a day, year-round, by calling the Department of Public Safety and/or the Swarthmore Borough Police Department.
 Any individual can request that a member of the Department of Public Safety and/or Swarthmore Borough Police respond and take a report.
 The College can also assist individuals in obtaining a Protection from Abuse (PFA) order, Sexual Violence Protection order, or Protection from Intimidation order (for minors) from local Pennsylvania authorities.
 The College can also assist with obtaining orders outside of Pennsylvania.
-We request that all College to provide appropriate assistance.
-The College will comply with and implement applicable restrictions described in any court-issued protection order.
+We request that all College community members who obtain a protection order notify public safety to enable the College to provide appropriate assistance.
+The College will comply with and implement applicable restrictions described in any courtissued protection order.
 An individual can also contact a Worth Health Center nurse or nurse practitioner (during the academic year) and/or a local medical provider 24 hours/day.